mantisbt-plugins/VEditor/README.md

 ## Installation

 1. Download and unzip the plugin files to your computer
 2. Upload the plugin directory and the files into <yourMantisRoot>/plugins.
-Directory named VEditor should contains VEditor.php file
+Directory should be named VEditor (remove version number) and contains VEditor.php file
 3. In MantisBT go to page Manage > Manage Plugins.
 You will see a list of installed and currently not installed plugins
 4. Click the **Uninstall** button to uninstall standard MantisBT Formatting  plugin
 5. Click the Install button to install VEditor plugin.